software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 For the _second user story_, the Developers came up with the following tasks:

 1. Add Thymeleaf template for listing the added reading recommendations with title, link and description
-2. Add a method for rendering the reading recommendation list for the ReadingRecommendationController controller
+2. Add a method for rendering the reading recommendation list for the ReadingRecommendationController class

 These are the user stories and tasks, that you will be working on as a group during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.